 In order to support temporarily taking an instance offline, there is a property enabled defined on each instance.
 When this property is disabled, no jobs will be assigned to that instance.
 Existing jobs will finish, but no new work will be assigned.

 Re-running the setup playbook does not automatically deprovision instances since clusters do not currently distinguish between an instance that was taken offline intentionally or due to failure.
 Instead, shut down all services on the Tower instance and then run the deprovisioning tool from any other instance:

 Shut down the instance or stop the service with the command,

 Run the deprovision command

-$ tower-manage deprovision_node —-name=<name used in inventory file> from another node to remove it from the Tower cluster registry AND the RabbitMQ cluster reigstry.
+$ awx-manage deprovision_instance --hostname=<name used in inventory file> from another instance to remove it from the Tower cluster.

 awx-manage deprovision_instance --hostname=hostB

 Similarly, deprovisioning instance groups in Tower does not automatically deprovision or remove instance groups.
 For more information, refer to the Deprovision Instance Groups section.